-If you are on this page, you’ve likely been to one of Tumblehome’s Artificial Intelligence professional development courses and/or workshops, led by Barnas Monteith and Pendred Noyce.
-Our courses/workshops also contain content that can be found in Barnas’s new AI book, “Get Ready for AI” – due out in 2020.
+If you have been to one of Tumblehome’s Artificial Intelligence professional development courses and/or workshops, led by Barnas Monteith and Pendred Noyce, please see our AI resources below.
+Our courses/workshops also contain content that can be found in Barnas’s new AI book, “Get Ready for AI” – due to be released in 2021.
 If you have any questions for us, you can reach us or our staff via our contact page above.

 Below you will find links to resources that were mentioned during your workshop:

 This is the github site for a project dedicated to creating the first K-12 AI curriculum standards in the US, due to be released, at least in part, during 2020.

 Programming Platforms/Languages (Most require download)

 An MIT Programming platform that is entirely visual.
 No coding background is needed to get started with this programming language.
 This can either be downloaded or programmed online.
 Many students learn how to program Chatbots using this useful tool (there are many available online with a simple google search of chatbots and scratch)